The Red Lion Inn restaurant in Stockbridge MA is an excellent choice for fine dining in the Berkshires.

-Pro Travel Tip: In addition to on-street parking, you’ll find an additional parking area in the back of the Inn.
+Pro Travel Tip: In addition to plenty of free on-street parking, you’ll find a parking area behind the Inn.

 The Red Lion Inn History